 Tax-to-GDP ratio For public finance comparison purposes, a country's tax burden, or tax-to- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.
+Term-to-maturity The time between issuance and expiry.

 Terms of trade An index measuring the ratio of a country's export prices relative to its import prices.

 Tertiary sector The part of the economy concerned with the provision of services.

-Total factor productivity

-(TFP)

-An index used to measure the efficiency of all inputs that contribute to the production process.
-Increases in TFP are usually attributable to
+Total factor productivity An index used to measure the efficiency of all inputs that contribute to the production process.

-technological improvements.